RedisLabs/redislabs-docs/content/rs/installing-upgrading/quickstarts/docker-quickstart.md

 ### Multiple nodes and hosts {#multi-node-multi-host}

-You can also create a multi-node Redis Enterprise Software cluster with multiple containers by deploying each container to a different host machine.
+You can create a multi-node Redis Enterprise Software cluster with multiple containers by deploying each container to a different host machine.

 This topology minimizes interference between containers, allowing for the testing of more Redis Enterprise Software features.